 In the Lifetime of the Buddha

-The wicked parrot was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis, and the band of robbers were Devadatta’s disciples.
-The second time (out of three) Devadatta tried to kill the Buddha was by hurling a mighty rock at him from atop a mountain.
+The wicked parrot was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis, and the band of thieves were Devadatta’s disciples.
+The second time (out of three) that Devadatta tried to kill the Buddha was by hurling a mighty rock at him from atop a mountain.
 The rock got blocked by two outcrops, but a splinter broke off and pierced the Buddha’s foot, causing great pain.
 His disciples carried the Buddha to Jivaka, the Buddha’s doctor, who healed the wound.

-When the Buddha heard some of his disciples discussing the incident and how Devadatta surrounded himself with wicked people, he told them this story so they knew this was not the first time Devadatta kept sinful company.
+When the Buddha heard some of his disciples discussing the incident and how Devadatta surrounded himself with wicked people, he told them this story so they knew that this was not the first time Devadatta kept sinful company.